ZentrixLabs/ZLGetCert/README.md

 ## PEM/KEY Export (Built-in)

-The application includes a **pure .NET implementation** for PEM and KEY file extraction - no external dependencies required!
+The application includes a **pure .NET implementation** for PEM and KEY file extraction - **no external dependencies or OpenSSL required**!

 Features:
-- **Extract PEM and KEY files** from PFX certificates using built-in .NET cryptography
+- **Built-in .NET cryptography** - PEM and KEY extraction using native .NET Framework 4.8
-- **Generate certificate chains** (root/intermediate certificates)
-- **No OpenSSL required** - works out of the box on any Windows system
+- **Zero external dependencies** - works out of the box on any Windows system
+- **Generate certificate chains** - automatic root/intermediate certificate bundle export
-- **PKCS#1 format** - compatible with Apache, NGINX, HAProxy, and other web servers
+- **PKCS#1 format** - fully compatible with Apache, NGINX, HAProxy, and all web servers
 - **RSA key support** - handles all common SSL/TLS certificate key sizes (2048-bit, 4096-bit)
+- **Air-gap compatible** - perfect for isolated OT/SCADA environments

 The pure .NET implementation ensures compatibility with air-gapped and restricted environments where installing third-party tools like OpenSSL is not permitted.
+All cryptographic operations are performed using trusted Microsoft .NET Framework libraries.

 ## Logging